git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Jam.md

 * **SELECT+CONTROL** - Toggles between project/track parameters.
 * **SHIFT+CONTROL** - Toggles the windows of the selected device, if it has one.

-The following button comnbinations are available:
+The following button combinations are available:

 * **SELECT+MACRO**: Add an instrument channel.
 * **SELECT+LEVEL**: Add an audio channel.